Rahulgupta7777/Event_Managment/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] High - Important for my use case
 - [ ] Critical - Blocking my usage

-## 🎃 Hacktoberfest
-- [ ] I would like to work on this feature for Hacktoberfest
-- [ ] This is a good issue for first-time contributors
-- [ ] This requires advanced knowledge

 ## 📝 Additional Context
 Add any other context, screenshots, or examples about the feature request here.